DugongBioinformatics/dugongbioinformatics.github.io/README.md

 - Images of Galaxy Docker that you can use with the specific Galaxy Docker tools, thanks to recent developments through the e-Biogenouest project (see our Toolshed)

 **OBS:** We tried to make Dugong available on the Registry to compose your list of tools, but unfortunately attempts to register through your form presented the **Forbidden Error**, even following the tool's documentation.

+#### DockStore

+[DockStore](https://docker-ui.genouest.org): is a Docker registry which provides a place for users to share tools encapsulated in Docker and described with the Common Workflow Language (CWL) or Workflow Description Language (WDL).
+This allows scientists to share analytical workflows so that they are machine readable and can be run in a variety of environments.
+While the Dockstore is focused on serving researchers in biosciences, the combination of Docker + CWL / WDL can be used by anyone to describe the tools and services in their Docker images in a standardized, machine-readable way.

+Currently, the DugongGUI (XFCE4) and DugongCMD versions are available in the Registry DockStore.
+In the future we will provide examples of how Dugong can be implemented in CWL workflows in this environment.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------